enmasseio/babble/README.md

 Blocks can be created via the factory functions available in `babble` (`reply`, `decide`, `run`, `then`), or in a Babbler (`listen`, `ask`).
 Blocks can be chained together, resulting in a control flow.
+The results returned by blocks are used as input argument for the next block in the chain.

 A Block has the following functions: